geoffagnew/gulp-starter-template/README.md

 # Front-end starter template
 A simple front-end starter template built with gulp, browserify and watchify.
-Runs it's own webserver through gulp-connect (with live reload).
+Runs its own webserver through gulp-connect (with live reload).

 ## Requirements
 * Node